-4. Provide warm drinks, extra cover, warm bath prior to bedtime, and so forth.
+Provide warm drinks, extra cover, a warm bath prior to bedtime, and so forth.

 Ritualistic procedures may prevent breaks in established routines and promote comfort and relaxation prior to sleep.

-6. Help patient with relaxation techniques, guided imagery, muscle relaxation, meditation, and so forth.
+Help the patient with relaxation techniques, guided imagery, muscle relaxation, meditation, and so forth.

 Relaxation techniques frequently help promote sleep.

-7. Instruct patient to avoid alcohol prior to bedtime.
+Instruct the patient to avoid alcohol prior to bedtime.